 About the course

-The DPhil in Oriental Studies is the faculty’s main research degree.
+The DPhil in Oriental Studies is the Faculty of Oriental Studies' main research degree.
 Supervision can be offered in the full-range of areas in which the faculty has expertise, namely Chinese studies, Egyptology and the ancient Near East, Eastern Christianity, Hebrew and Jewish studies, the Islamic world, Japanese studies, Korean studies and South and Inner Asia.
 All topics fall under the general degree title of DPhil in Oriental Studies.